 Introduction

-FluxaORM is a code-generation-first ORM for Go, purpose-built for MySQL and Redis.
+FluxaORM is a code-generation-first ORM for Go, purpose-built for MySQL and Redis, with query-only ClickHouse support for analytics and Apache Kafka integration for event streaming.
 Instead of relying on runtime reflection to map structs to database rows, FluxaORM generates fully typed Go code from your entity definitions — giving you compile-time safety, zero-reflection data access, and built-in dirty tracking.

 How It Works